Costa Rica Drivers License

 ** Note to perpetual tourists!

 Occasionally, people come to Costa Rica and never leave.
 They are illegal, but don't think they will get caught.
 At the beginning, they leave every three months, but after a while, they just don't leave any more.
-One thing to remember... if you do NOT get your Costa Rica driver's license, AND do NOT leave the country every 90 days, your license expires when your tourist visa expires, and that can get you into a bit of trouble.
+One thing to remember... if you already have your Costa Rica driver's license, your CR license expires when your tourist visa expires, and that can get you into a bit of trouble.

 If you currently have a valid current motorcycle license (or endorsement), you can apply for and receive the Costa Rica Motorcycle license without taking the exam.
 If not, then you must take all exams including the practical to ne licensed.
 I also think you should probably get your head examined as well as driving a a moto here is just plain dangerous.